 - Incapacity: A state where the principal is unable to make decisions due to mental or physical limitations.

-- Revocation: The act of canceling the powers granted under POA by the principal, requiring explicit documentation to validate the change.
+- Revocation: The act of canceling the powers granted under the POA by the principal, requiring explicit documentation to validate the change.

 Clarifying these terms helps in comprehending the responsibilities and boundaries defined by a Power of Attorney form.